-The online abstract submitter for AAO 2020 Instruction Courses and new Skills Transfer labs is now closed.
+The online submitter for instruction course and new Skills Transfer lab abstracts is now closed.

-Beginning with AAO 2020, the Annual Meeting Program Committee will enforce its abstract submission limit of two (2) submissions as Senior Instructor.
+The Annual Meeting Program Committee will enforce an abstract submission limit of two (2) submissions as Senior Instructor.
 For previously offered courses, Senior Instructors are encouraged to plan for a future transition by adding junior faculty to their current courses.
 It is recommended that individuals present on no more than four courses total.

 All required sections of the abstract submitter must be complete.
 Failure to complete the required fields will result in an incomplete abstract.
 Incomplete abstracts are not reviewed.